Data Extraction Query Results

 Create activities for accounts and contacts.
 Create an activity related to this query.
 You might use this option, for example, to create a reminder to yourself to follow up on a mailing based on this query.
 This option is available only if your data source includes Accounts and Contacts tables.

 When choosing query results for inclusion in a merge file, you can take either of two approaches: you may select all items that you have marked with an X in the left-hand column, or you may select all items that are not marked with an X in the left-hand column.
 Use whichever method is easiest when working with a particular set of information.
-If you wish to use all items that are marked with an X, make your selections, then choose the Tagged button to begin creating the mail-merge document or merge file with only the tagged items.
+To use all items that are marked with an X, make your selections, then choose the Tagged button to begin creating the mail-merge document or merge file with only the tagged items.
 To use all items that are not marked with an X, make your selections, then choose the Untagged button.
 The All and None buttons may be used to quickly mark or un-mark selections.

 Choose From Template (CSV) or From Template (HTML) from the Create Mailing options, and select the Tagged or Untagged button to create a mail-merge document from a Microsoft Word doc template.
 The Attachments screen appears.